-What specialist services and expertise are available at or accessed by King's Academy College Park?
+What specialist services and expertise are available at or accessed by College Park Infant School?

-Our SENCo is a fully qualified teacher and is working towards a statutory additional accreditation to qualify them for their role
+Our SENCo and Inclusion Managers are fully qualified and have completed a statutory additional accreditation to qualify them for their role.

 As a school we work closely with any external agencies that we feel are relevant to individual children's needs including: